haydenliu/ml-book-d0693/content/pages/index.md

           Networks&#xA;&#xA;

-          Building blocks and architecture of CNNs, and their implementation using TensorFlow.
-You will develop CNN models to categorize clothing images, and utilize data augmentation techniques to boost the classifier.
+          Building blocks and architecture of CNNs, and their implementation in TensorFlow.
+You will categorize clothing images, and utilize data augmentation techniques to boost the CNN classifier.
         content_align: left
         actions: []
         actions_align: left